EmHengly/Khmer-text-detection-dataset/README.md

 - <x_center>, <y_center>, <width>, and <height> are normalized to the range [0, 1].

 ## Getting Started
-1. **Download the Dataset:** You can download the dataset files from [Kaggle Dataset][(https://www.kaggle.com/datasets/emhengly/khmer-text-recognition-dataset)](https://www.kaggle.com/datasets/emhengly/khmer-text-detection-dataset).
+1. **Download the Dataset:** You can download the dataset files from Kaggle Link: (https://www.kaggle.com/datasets/emhengly/khmer-text-detection-dataset).
 2. **Unzip the Files:** Make sure to unzip the downloaded files if they come in compressed format.
 3. **Explore the Label File:** The label file maps each image to its Khmer word label, allowing you to easily load and preprocess data for model training.